Our 2023 event has been confirmed!Exciting news! Our next conference will be held on: Tuesday 27th June 2023!

 Lancashire Schools Sustainability Forum supports the Schools Sustainability Conferences.
 The Forum is a platform sharing skills, knowledge and experience in promoting education for sustainable development (ESD) in schools and other learning communities in Lancashire including the organisation of annual conferences for primary and secondary school pupils.
 It encourages environmental education and learning outside the classroom, with an emphasis on real world links to jobs and future career prospects.

 The Eco-Group shares its knowledge of education for sustainability and good practice with local and national schools.
-It enjoys a plethora of benefits linked to promoting Sustainability initiatives within its school community and the wider community.
-It works in partnership with the Lancashire Schools Sustainability Forum.
+In Autumn 2022 students presented to the NGA conference on sustainability.
+The plethora of benefits linked to promoting positive sustainable initiatives within its school community and the wider community, include food growing on site, Bikability training for all (by Easter 2023 year 8-12 will all hold level 3 Bikability) active community work with homeless charities over 8 years as well as masses of well-being benefits.
+We work not on fear, but facts.
+The school works in partnership with the Lancashire Schools Sustainability Forum.

-Not only do students fully participate in all learning activities on offer at the conference and have in the past delivered peer to peer workshops, but many help to set up the venue and support the Conference Facilitator run the programme which aims to ensure teachers and pupils experience a varied range of activities and ideas in just one day.
-This year senior students will take on the role of Conference Stewards.
+Students' participation at the conference is highly prized and applications begin after Easter, for Trashion Show participants, workshop leads, or guides.
 They will engage with their given group of primary school children (supporting their learning, ensuring inclusion, participation and a sense of well-being).
-The Eco-Group will showcase some of its projects in the Marketplace.
+Eco-Group feature in all learning activities on offer at the conference and have in the past delivered peer to peer workshops, but many help to set up the venue and support the Conference Facilitator run the programme which aims to ensure teachers and pupils experience a varied range of activities and ideas in just one day.
+This year senior students will deliver to the SLT CPD session.
+The Eco-Group regularly showcase some of its projects in the Marketplace, in 2022 our Geography department was featured.

 Over the years, we've had a number of students attend the conferences.
 Here's what they had to say...